jillxuu/scaffold-move/README.md

 ```
 git clone https://github.com/arjanjohan/scaffold-move.git
 cd scaffold-move
-yarn install
+pnpm install
 ```

-2. THen, initialize a new account.
+2. Then, initialize a new account.

 ```
-yarn account
+pnpm account
 ```

 This command overwrites `packages/move/.aptos/config.yaml` with a new Aptos account.
 The new address is copied over to the first address in the Move.toml file.
 If no address exists in this file, it is added on a new line.